 Section 1 MARC, Inc., through designated members and committees, may provide technical advice to members concerning equipment design and operation to assist in compliance with FCC Rules Part 97, complete frequency observance, clean signals, uniform practice, and absence of spurious radio radiations from member stations.

 Section 2 Where equipment and facilities permit, establish and maintain a Memorial Club Station.
 The Memorial Club Station shall be for the use in membership activities and provide emergency communications.

-Section 3 A member in good standing shall be designated as the Memorial Club Station Trustee to hold the station license as provided for under FCC Rules Part 97.
-The Station Trustee shall have the duty of Historian.
-He shall collect and safeguard any material felt to be of historical interest.
+Section 3 The current Station Activity Manager (SAM) shall be the Trustee of the Memorial Club Station to hold the station license as provided for under FCC Rules Part 97.

-Section 4 MARC, Inc., through designated members and committees, shall provide emergency and public assistance communications services.
+Section 4 MARC, Inc., through designated members and committees, may provide emergency and public assistance communications services.